 Each component of assessment must be passed in order to pass the unit.

 - Students are able to (1) explain advanced hearing device technology; (2) explain nonlinear and programmable hearing aids and their fitting procedures, including compression; (3) explain evaluation and training in devices for the profoundly deaf adult, including cochlear implants, tactile aids, assistive listening devices; (4) explain the process of advanced product evaluation and comparison; and (5) explain outcomes assessment and the design of rehabilitation programs, including counselling.

-- Typically this unit is assessed in the following ways: (1) continuous assessment; (2) practical examination; and (3) theory examination.
+- Indicative assessments in this unit are as follows: (1) group assignment; (2) clinical examination; and (3) final written examination.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the continuous assessment, practical examination, and theory examination components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the group assignment, clinical examination, and final written examination components.

 Supplementary assessment is not available in this unit.

 - Dr Helmy Mulders and Dr Helen Goulios

 - enrolment in the Master of Clinical Audiology (90540)

 combined Doctor of Philosophy and Master of Clinical Audiology (00840);